spraakbanken/mink-backend/docs/developers-guide.md

 #### Lexicon Jobs

-When a lexicon has both source files and a valid config file, it can be processed with the Karp Pipeline.
+When a lexicon has both source files and a valid config file, it can be processed with the Karp pipeline.
 To start processing, use the `/lexicon/job/run/<resource_id>` route.
 The Karp job is added to the [job queue](#job-queue) and will be run by the [queue manager](#queue-manager) when its turn comes.